OpenBioMaps/documentation/official_docs/en/common_errors.md

 No css rules, incorrect appearance of the application
 -----------------------------------------------------

+1) Problem: css and js files not loaded (not found)

-1) Solution: URL constants should be set up correctly in local_vars.php.inc
+   Solution: URL constants should be set up correctly in local_vars.php.inc

 2) Problem: http and https protocol calls are mixed.

    Solution: Try to set protocol setting in the projects table.

-3) Problem: If you use forward proxy, the HTTP_X_FORWARDED_* headers are missing
+3) Problem: If you are using forwarded proxy, the HTTP_X_FORWARDED_* headers are missing

    Solution: Put X-FORWARD headers into your host's webserver (apache) config file:
    ```